Fudan-iGEM/2024-wiki/src/human-practices.md

 Teacher Xu Xiaoling answered our questions in detail.
 She pointed out that the reduction of nickel ions to elemental form is a process that requires specific conditions, such as a suitable redox environment and heating.
 She suggested that we conduct an experiment to verify whether the hydrogen produced by the hydrogenase expressed in E. coli has the ability to reduce nickel ions in solution/wastewater.
 Although Mr. Xu said that he was not familiar with the carboxyl group, he affirmed our idea of producing hydrogen from cyanobacteria and suggested that the symbiotic system of Escherichia coli and cyanobacteria had no obvious advantage over expressing hydrogenase in Escherichia coli alone in terms of hydrogen production.

-Ms. Xu Xiaoling also provided us with the contact information of other experts in the field, which was instrumental in helping us successfully construct the carboxyl matrix and produce nickel nanoparticles.
+Ms. Xu Xiaoling also provided us with the contact information of other experts in the field, which was instrumental in helping us successfully construct the carboxyl matrix and produce nickel particles.

 <br>